alessandrodias/youtube-analytics-video-tracker/README.md

 }
 ```

-Then, create the following callback functions you defined, reciving the `event` as a parameter.
+2. Create the callback functions, reciving the `event` as a parameter.

-You need to specify the **tracking values** you want to watch for, and the **callback** function
+Here you need to specify the **tracking values** you want to watch for:

 ```javascript
 function onPlayerReady(event) {